Terrific Year 2

 As parents, we ask you to support your child by ensuring they complete their homework on time.
 We also ask that you listen to your child read, not only their home reading books but to also share any library books they may bring home from the class library.
 Talking with them about the characters, events and information they read will help to develop their understanding of the written word.

-In Year 2 the children have weekly spellings which are practised every morning in class, as well as individual spelling lists which should be practiced at home daily.
+In Year 2 the children have weekly spellings and maths skills work to practise every day in class which should also be learnt at home daily.

 Important Things to Remember

-Reading at home and completing your homework on time are very important.
-Homework is given out on Fridays which must be handed in the following Monday.
+Reading at home and completing homework on time are very important.

-Make sure your PE kit is in school every day and no earrings on PE days please.
+Make sure PE kits are in school every day and no earrings on PE days please.

 Most important of all step into the classroom ready to learn, have fun, find out new things and always with a smile.